jesuscuevas/csus_website/_posts/2020-08-04-R-as-a-scientific-calculator.md

 The ability to use a computer as a scientific calculator is a powerful asset for statistics students at all levels, for many reasons.
 The content of this talk is as follows.
-First, I argue that in 2020, more than ever, it's time to stop teaching statistical tables (Z,t,F,binomial,etc.).
+First, I argue that in 2020, more than ever, it's time to stop teaching statistical tables such as the Z table.
-Second, I describe how incorporating the computer has shifted the focus of my classes to become less rote and more conceptual.
+Second, I describe how incorporating functionality from the R language into a lower division statistics course has shifted the focus from rote calculation to more conceptual understanding.
-Finally, I present some concrete strategies and examples for teaching the R language as a scientific calculator in lower division statistics course.
+Finally, I present some concrete strategies and examples for teaching R as a scientific calculator, which is much simpler than learning to program.
 You do not need to know R or programming to follow this approach.